 In accordance with these regulations established by the IHL Board of Trustees, employees are permitted to engage in outside employment provided it will not interfere with the institutional duties of the individual and permission has been obtained from the Chancellor.
-The university's mechanism to provide faculty and other employees the opportunity to gain permission from the Chancellor to engage in consulting and outside employment Practices Policy.
+The university's mechanism to provide faculty and other employees the opportunity to gain permission from the Chancellor to engage in consulting and outside employment can be found in the Faculty Consulting Policy and the Non-Institutional Employment Practices Policy.
 The university recognizes the value of faculty consulting and engaging in other outside professional activities.
 Consulting allows faculty to experience aspects of their field through interactions with industry, business, government, foundations, and other institutions and to transfer knowledge for the public good.
 These interactions and experiences ultimately enrich the educational programs.